 The 12-volt outlet on your boat provides an easily accessible power supply for accessories such as cell phones and spotlights.
 This outlet is located in the port deckwing insert.

-These outlets cannot be used with a cigarette lighter.
+NOTICE This outlet cannot be used with a cigarette lighter.